Ana Maria Popescu: 2008–2012

 In May 2012, the Romanian team received new kit from their equipment sponsor PBT, including red, yellow, and blue coloured masks which allow them to form as a team the tricolour flag of Romania.
-Because nobody else wanted it, Brânză opted for the yellow mask, which has since become her trademark.
+Because nobody else wanted it, Popescu opted for the yellow mask, which has since become her trademark.
 She was considered to carry the flag for Romania at the Olympics, but she declined, citing her left hand problem.

 Number 1 in world rankings in April 2012, she went for gold in the London 2012 Summer Olympics, but she was beaten 14–13 in the round of 16 by Ukraine's Yana Shemyakina, who eventually took the gold medal.
 The top-seed Romanian team she led was defeated 45–38 by 10th-ranked South Korea in the quarter-finals and fell short of the podium too.
-Brânză was quoted saying: "This is the most painful moment in my life."
+Popescu was quoted saying: "This is the most painful moment in my life."
 After the Games three Romanian team members retired from sport, but Brânză decided to continue her career and announced her new goal was the 2016 Summer Olympics in Rio de Janeiro.
 After the resignation of her lifelong coach Dan Podeanu, she began training under Octavian Zidaru.